mpv-player/mpv/DOCS/man/options.rst

     Runtime changes to this are ignored (the current option value is used whenever the renderer is created).

-``--hwdec-extra-frames=<N>``
+``--hwdec-extra-frames=<auto|N>``
-    Number of GPU frames hardware decoding should preallocate (default: see ``--list-options`` output).
-If this is too low, frame allocation may fail during decoding, and video frames might get dropped and/or corrupted.
+    Number of extra GPU frames hardware decoding should preallocate, on top of what the codec itself requires (default: ``auto``).
-    Setting it too high simply wastes GPU memory and has no advantages.

     This value is used only for hardware decoding APIs which require preallocating surfaces (known examples include ``d3d11va`` and ``vaapi``).
     For other APIs, frames are allocated as needed.
 The details depend on the libavcodec implementations of the hardware decoders.

-    The required number of surfaces depends on dynamic runtime situations.
-The default is a fixed value that is thought to be sufficient for most uses.
-But in certain situations, it may not be enough.
+    In ``auto`` mode, the number is derived from how many frames the player and the VO may reference at the same time.
+For example, enabling ``--interpolation`` increases it in proportion to the ``--tscale`` filter radius, and VO deinterlacing adds the temporal reference frames it needs.
+    The value is determined when the decoder is initialized; runtime option changes that increase frame requirements do not resize the pool, so set a fixed value if you intend to switch such options during playback.

+    Setting a fixed value overrides the automatic sizing in both directions.
+    If it is too low, frame allocation may fail during decoding, and video frames might get dropped and/or corrupted.
+Setting it too high simply wastes GPU memory and has no advantages.

 ``--hwdec-image-format=<name>``
     Set the internal pixel format used by hardware decoding via ``--hwdec``